The need for tableau reports on the web:

 You can notice that tags are used to specify or enter certain values.
 Additionally, tags can also be used to pass parameters such as an initial filter.
 Below is an example:

 As we can see the entry will initially filter the embedded view by restricting to a particular dimension region such as west.
 The name and site root parameters are the most required parameters while embedding a view under this method.

 Using an iframe or image tag

-Another approach of embedding the above view is by using an iframe.
+Another approach to embedding the above view is by using an iframe.
 The embed URL parameter is most required.
 However, occasionally you can use parameters that control the toolbar and tab options.
 Additionally, you can add filters to the URL to make it more appealing to the viewers when loaded.
-The tableau is restricted to the west region dimension and also specifying certain date.
+The tableau is restricted to the west region dimension and also specifies a certain date.